CGOD737/cs1666_organization/adv_topics/proc_level_gen_outline.md

 		* Making Rooms trend towards a square shape
 			* The Algorithm places the tiles surrounding it.
 			* That way it trends towards a square shape but has some randomness

+	* Previous Ideas
+		* Generate 2-D array and base level on that
+		* Binding of Issac style room layout.

 	* Things we would have liked to implement
 		* Dynamic Lighting/Shadows